chongjing/Docker_AF3Complex/README.md

 # Docker_AF3Complex
- docker image for AF3Complex program
+ docker image for AF3Complex program.
+This docker image is for AF3Complex, an improved structural predictions of protein complexes based on AlphaFold3.
+Acknowledgement should be given to https://github.com/Jfeldman34/AF3Complex⁠ .

+Contact: xiachongjing[[AT]]gmail.com

  I have built a docker image for AF3Complex, you can use it from: `docker image pull af3complex:af3`, or build singularity image from my docker image.

 ## Step1: Clone AF3Complex repository